himadri027roy/multi_agent_equity_consistency_audit/README.md

 ## 3. Numerical Precision Protocol

-Given the precision-sensitive character of compound returns, drawdown extrema, Sharpe-ratio components, and rolling-window aggregates, all intermediate arithmetic is conducted in `mpmath` arbitrary-precision floating-point at eighty decimal digits.
-Native Python `float` and `int` conversions occur exclusively at the boundary of the final JSON construction.
-Tolerance comparisons employ a configurable `tie_tol` parameter (default $10^{-12}$), which governs ranking ties, alpha sign classification, and component-score equality tests.
-All emitted floating-point quantities are rounded to twelve decimal places, with negative zero canonicalised to positive zero.
+Precision-sensitive intermediate arithmetic is handled with `mpmath`, including tolerance comparisons, return compounding, cumulative-return products, Sharpe-ratio components, rolling-window statistics, drawdown extrema, Jaccard ratios, ranking comparisons, and convex-projection summaries.
+The configurable tolerance parameter `tie_tol` defaults to `1e-12` and governs equality checks, rank ties, alpha sign classification, zero-volatility Sharpe handling, and audit-signature component comparisons.
+Native Python numeric types are used only when constructing the final JSON-compatible output.
+All derived floating-point quantities in the emitted result are rounded to twelve decimal places.

 ---